Skip to Content

 • Sausage: Use your favorite variety of sausage.
 Mild, medium, or hot bulk breakfast sausage will work for this quiche.

-• Eggs: If you want a less “eggy” texture, use 4 eggs instead of 6.
+• Eggs: If you want a less “eggy” texture, use 4 large eggs instead of 6.
 There will be slightly less volume to the quiche, but it will still taste amazing!

 • Veggies: Add your favorite vegetables.
 Throw in some bell peppers, jalapenos, poblanos, mushrooms, tomatoes, or spinach.